Users of Financial Information. The following people are likely to be interested in financial information about a large company with listed shares.

-Financial analysts and advisers need information for their client: or audience For example- stockbrokers need the information to advise inventors; credit agencies want the information to advise potential suppliers of good: to me company. and journalists need information for their reading pubic.
+Financial analysts and advisers need information for their client: or audience For example- stockbrokers need the information to advise inventors; credit agencies want the information to advise potential suppliers of goods: to me company. and journalists need information for their reading pubic.

 The public.
 Business entities affect members of the public in a variety of ways.
 For example. they may make a substantial contribution to a local economy by providing employment and using local suppliers.
-Another important factor is tho effect of an entity on the natural environment. for example, as regards pollution.
+Another important factor is the effect of an entity on the natural environment. for example, as regards pollution.